sutt0n/depin-oracle/README.md

 # Description

 This was a DePIN Oracle that consumed miner submissions.
-The miner software is in another repository that I'm debating on open-sourcing for personal reasons, namely drone warfare being utilized in today's current events.
-However, the miner essentially scanned over Bluetooth LTE and WiFi Beacon signals and ingested packets that matched the Open DroneID protocol, implemented by the FAA.
-It would then submit these "submissions" to an MQTT host, whereas this Oracle would consume those submissions, do some math on payouts, and handle the economy accordingly.
+The miner software is in another repository that I'm debating on open-sourcing for personal reasons.
+However, the miner essentially scanned over Bluetooth LTE Announcements and WiFi Beacon signals and ingested packets that matched the Remote ID / Open DroneID protocol, [implemented by the FAA](https://www.faa.gov/uas/getting_started/remote_id).
+It would then submit these payloads via an MQTT host with TLSv1.3 encryption, where this Oracle would consume those submissions, do some math on payouts, and handle the economy accordingly.

+Regarding the TLSv1.3 encryption, the plan was that certificates for the individual machines would be issued via this Oracle and assigned a "Wallet" -- although, the certs don't care about a wallet for now, just that they match up.

 I'm not an economist, I'm a programmer - so the crypto economy in this Oracle may not be the best design ever.